-HOW HANDSHAKE COLLECTS INFORMATION AND THE TYPES OF INFORMATION COLLECTED
+HOW HANDSHAKE.ORG COLLECTS INFORMATION AND THE TYPES OF INFORMATION COLLECTED

 Handshake collects information from you in the following ways: